 I’ll Never Let You Go

-Agnes smiled—a smile that once stirred something deep within him, but now it felt like a twisted, mocking grin.
+Agnes smiled, a smile that once steered his heart like a sailor on a smooth sail.
+But now it felt like a twirl in a storm, a mocking grin.
 Her lips curled slightly, revealing just a glimpse of teeth.
 She leaned forward, giving him an all-too-familiar view of her cleavage.
 The same breasts he had once cradled his head on, the same softness he once worshipped.
 Now, they were probably comforting her lawyer.
 With slow, deliberate motions, she tugged the contract from beneath his hand, sliding another one in its place.
-Her eyes sparkled with amusement as if this was a game she was winning.
+Her eyes sparkled as if this were a game and she was winning.

 But as perfect as she was, she was never Layo.

 Layo.
 Wild, reckless, and selfish.
 She lived for herself, and maybe that’s why he couldn’t stay away.
-Layo was the kind of woman who demanded everything from a man and gave nothing in return except the thrill of the chase.
-She didn’t care about being someone’s wife, but she knew how to make him feel alive.
-A dangerous affair for a man like him—someone who craved control.
-But Layo wanted more than to be a secret; she wanted forever, and he couldn’t give her that.
+At first, She was the kind of woman who demanded everything from a man and gave nothing in return except the thrill of the chase.
+She didn’t care about being someone’s wife.
+She knew how to make him feel alive.
+A dangerous affair for a man like him; someone who craved control.
+But Layo wanted more than to be a secret; she wanted something loud, she wanted to take pictures and post them, and he couldn’t give her that.
 So, he ended it.

 Then there was Chichi.